University Health Services | American University of Sharjah

 FAQs

-Who needs to complete the medical record form?
+Who needs to complete the online medical record form?

 Where can I complete my medical record form?